neilharvey94044/ScannerClient/README.md

 - **Channel** - toggles hold on the current Channel.
 - **Bump** - causes scanner to resume scanning.
 - **Avoid** - just like the avoid button on the scanner.
 - **Reboot** - will reboot your scanner.
 Use this when the scanner gets hinky and ScannerClient can't connect to it.
 I've also run into problems with my router after weeks or months of uninterrupted use and needed to reboot it too.
-I've also run into problems with my router after weeks or months of uninterrupted use and needed to reboot it too.
 - **Weather Scan** - scans the weather frequencies.
 Use the System button to resume scanning normally.
 - **Update Clock** - updates the scanners clock with your computer's system date/time.
 - **CTRL Key** - same as the Bump button.